- Education and Science»

-HERITAGE - 22: *WELL MET BY MOONLIGHT - 'Layforce' In Rearguard Action On Crete; Metamorphosis In North Africa to SAS
+HERITAGE - 22: *WELL MET BY MOONLIGHT, From Rearguard On Crete, Layforce Assume New Identity In North Africa As S.A.S

 Back from Crete, having taken a hiding in retreat - next job, gearing up to take on Rommel